Hate your job but a career change idea holds you back? Take second career tests, if you really want a new career.

 Want to start right away?
-Simply follow these career change steps and the process will be less stressful and enjoyable for you.
+Follow these career change steps and the process will be less stressful and enjoyable for you.

 How I Took Second Career Tests and Got a New Career

 This site grew from my own experience in taking career path tests.
 I used the reports to collect key findings and begin my midlife career change journey.